nleaf/nleaf.github.io/_posts/2013-02-13-super-bowl-outage.md

 ---
-title: 'Lesson Learned from the Super Bowl Outage: The Importance of Availability'
+title: 'Lessons Learned from the Super Bowl Outage: The Importance of Availability'
 date: Wed, 13 Feb 2013 16:44:04 +0000
 tags: []
 author: Matthew Deramo